Space Invaders: Retrospective

 Numerous publications have ranked Space Invaders among the most important video games.
 Editors from Flux and Next Generation magazines listed it on their respective lists of top video games in 1995 and 1996.
 Flux magazine staff ranked Space Invaders the top game and lauded the scenario for deviating from the contemporary trend of reality-based simulations.
 They noted that while most games are classics for being either revolutionary or pure, Space Invaders was both.
 In placing the game at number 97, Next Generation editors wrote that it "provides an elegance and simplicity not found in later games."
-Over a decade later, Guinness World Records considered Space Invaders the top-rated arcade game in terms of technical, creative, and cultural impact as well as one of the most successful arcade shooting games.
 In 2021, Keith Stuart of The Guardian listed it as the third-greatest video game of the 1970s.

 Several publications have regarded Space Invaders as an influential game.
 Ryan Geddes and Daemon Hatfield of IGN listed it as one of the "Top 10 Most Influential Games" in 2007, citing it as a source of inspiration to video game designers and the impact it had on the shooting genre.
 Writing for The Times Online, Michael Moran ranked it the "most influential video game ever" in 2007, citing its "immensely addictive" gameplay and explosive effect on the industry's growth.
 In describing it as a "seminal arcade classic", IGNs Levi Buchanan listed the game as the number eight "classic shoot 'em up" that same year.
 1UP.coms Rowan Kaiser ranked it the third "Most Influential Game of All Time" in 2011, calling Space Invaders "the first video game as a video game, instead of merely a playable electronic representation of something else" like earlier arcade games.
 Space Invaders was inducted into the World Video Game Hall of Fame in 2016.
 Nishikado noted that he had little attachment to the game for twenty years following its release.
 He previously considered an earlier game, the 1974 Speed Race, his favorite project over Space Invaders.
 After learning how much the game is still played and appreciated decades later, he changed his opinion in the 2010s, recognizing Space Invaders as his best work.